Jason-Siu/jasonblog/jason/content/posts/archangel.md

 Today's writeup will be about [Archangel from TryHackMe.](https://tryhackme.com/room/archangel)

-This is a tough CTF challenge involving LFI, Apache Log Poisoning, and editting system commands.
+This is a tough CTF challenge involving LFI, Apache Log Poisoning, and editing system commands.

 However, because it is so unique, it's a good learning experience.